Integration is better together

-Feasibility study from Sweden (carried out by UNHCR)
+Feasibility study from Sweden (commissioned by UNHCR)

 Feasibility study from Denmark (carried out by Amnesty International Denmark)

-Feasibility study from Finland (commissioned by the Finnish government) to be published soon.
+Feasibility study from Finland (commissioned by the Finnish government)

 Learn more about Community-Based Sponsorship Programmes from UNHCR’s partner: the Global Refugee Sponsorship Initiative.